Behind the Scenes of Five and Half Senses book

 The Role of Nature & Sound

 In Five and Half Senses, I used environmental elements not to describe scenery but to reflect my state of mind.
 Sometimes, the story is quiet, and you feel that quietness.
-Sometimes, it scratches at you like something isn’t sitting right.
+At other times, it scratches at you, as if something is not quite right.
 That’s not the wind—it’s the emotional weather of the moment.
 There are no postcards here—just mood.

 Humour in the Cracks